Littlewood-Paley-Stein functionals: an R-boundedness approach: Generalized Littlewood-Paley-Stein functionals

 The gain here is that the function $G$ on the RHS has decay at $0$ (and also at infinity) whereas $F$ was not assumed to have such decay at $0$.
-This will allow us to use square function estimates as we shall see at the end of the proof.
+This will allow us to use square function estimates.

 In order to continue let $ {\mathcal H} := L^2((0, \infty), \frac{dt}{t})$\footnote{in the sequel, for a given $g \in {\mathcal H}$, we use the notation $\| g(t) \|_{\mathcal H}$ instead of $\| g \|_{\mathcal H}$ or $\| g(.) \|_{\mathcal H}$.
 This makes reading easier since the variable $t$ appears at several places.} and set